 The authentication process has several steps:

-PayPal developer site create a PayPal application.
-OAuth credentials When you create the application, specify the capability Log In with PayPal.
+Visit the PayPal developer site to create a PayPal application.
+This step will help you get OAuth credentials that you will use for authentication.
+When you create the application, specify the capability Log In with PayPal.

 The developer site provides an OAuth client ID and a secret for your app to use.
 For security, you store the secret (and the client ID too, if you prefer) on your app’s back-end server, not in the app itself.

-The first time a merchant uses your app, your back-end server should direct them to the PayPal authentication .
+The first time a merchant uses your app, your back-end server should direct them to the PayPal authentication webpage.
 In addition to the endpoint’s URL, the server provides a return URL which PayPal can use to return control to your app.
 The return URL should point to an endpoint on your back-end server which will return the merchant’s device to your app.

+The webpage asks the merchant to login with their PayPal credentials.
+Upon successful login, a terms and conditions page is shown, asking the merchant to authorize/grant your app permission to execute PayPal Here transactions on your behalf

 Your app submits its client ID and the authorization code to the authentication endpoint through the back-end server, and obtains a long-lived refresh token.
-(For security, the back-end server should encrypt the token.
+Upon successful authorization, PayPal would redirect the merchant to return url provided (which would typically be an endpoint in your backend-server, while also sending back an authorization code (For security, the back-end server should encrypt the token.
 For more information see Developing a back-end server and 0, The sample server.)

 Your app submits the refresh token to the authentication endpoint (again through the back-end server) to obtain a short-lived access token.
 This step must be repeated periodically when the access token expires.

-.
+Your app must set the current access token in the PayPalHere SDK and must repeat this process each time a new access token is obtained.

 Note.
 The sample server and app delivered with the SDK include a test client ID and secret, along with a pre-defined test merchant.
 However, when you are ready to get your own client ID, you must contact your relationship manager to have your app’s client ID assigned a scope that includes PayPal Here.